Sunday, January 17, 2016

 I neglected this part of me.
 I have decided to spend time doing it now and set up a publishing company with a focus on selling African literature and the creation of educational projects in the form of publications to help spread the truth about our history.
 Once again, I am inspired and honored to read about you.

 NB.
 I give thanks to Chez Winakabs.
-I wish this article will encourage other bloggers or writers to experience many obstacles to continue writing without ceasing.
+I wish this article would encourage other bloggers or writers to experience many obstacles to continue writing without ceasing.